telvin-mcalpine/amazon-shopping-cart-example/README.md

 ### 2. Fork this repo

-If you want to experiment with running this project, you'll need to [fork](git@github.com:telvin-mcalpine/amazon-shopping-cart-example.git) it first.
+If you want to experiment with running this project, you'll need to fork it first.

+git@github.com:telvin-mcalpine/amazon-shopping-cart-example.git)

 After forking this project in `Github`, run these commands: